MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 50 Mhz.
 So our design will now contain two different "clock domains", i.e. different areas of the design will be controlled by different clocks.

-The Ethernet clock is generated in comp.vhd (line 137) using the same clock divider as for the VGA clock.
+The Ethernet clock is generated in comp.vhd (line 131) using the same clock divider as for the VGA clock.
 Additionally, all clock signals must be described in the constraint file as well, i.e. in comp.xdc line 58.

+## Clocking
+In this first version there will be no communication between the two clock domains described.
+However, in the next episode we'll be transferring data (ethernet frames) between the VGA and ETH clock domains, and we'll then have to deal with issues related to clock domain crossing.
+In this episode, we can ignore all these issues.

 ## Interface to the Ethernet PHY
 The PHY chip connects to the FPGA using the [RMII